Skip to main content

 ReadRight

-An AI-powered literacy assessment platform that evaluates oral reading fluency with millisecond precision.
+An AI-powered literacy assessment platform that evaluates oral reading fluency with frame-level phonetic alignment.

 #React, #FastAPI, #Python, #WebSockets, #Whisper, #BFA, #Speech Processing